Skip to content

 What is an adult ADHD test?

-While you wait: set phone reminders, break large tasks into smaller steps, use visual timers for focused work blocks, and keep a consistent sleep schedule.
+While waiting for your appointment, try these evidence-based strategies: set phone reminders for important tasks, break large projects into smaller actionable steps, use visual timers for focused work periods, and maintain consistent sleep schedules to support attention and mood.

 If you want a quick screen first, you can try our free ADHD screener.